flux-framework/flux-docs/adminguide.rst

 By default, a Flux instance does not allow access to any user other than the instance *owner*, in this case the ``flux`` user.
 This is not suitable for a system instance, so *guest user* access should be enabled.
-In addition, it may be convenient to allow the ``root`` user to act as the instance owner, to give system administrators privileged Flux access to cancel or list jobs:
+In addition, for convenience, the ``root`` user should be allowed to act in the role of instance owner:

 .. code-block:: toml